Pylons/pyramid/docs/narr/security.rst

 protecting views from execution based on security settings, you need to enable an authorization policy.

-You can enable an authorization policy imperatively, or declaratively via ZCML.

 Enabling an Authorization Policy Imperatively
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~